Last updated on April 1st, 2019

 Choosing which type of divorce you want is based on your own personal beliefs and situation, which may prohibit you from getting a full divorce.
 Essentially, however, both types of divorce lead to the same thing: the dissolving of the marriage.

 Differences Between Virginia’s Divorce Types

-The process for each type of divorce is essentially the same.
-Further, it’s relatively easy to alter a divorce from bed and board into a “normal” divorce after one year of legal separation.
+The process for each type of divorce is essentially the same, and it’s relatively easy to alter a divorce from bed and board into a “normal” divorce after one year of legal separation.

 Grounds for Separation: Fault vs. No-Fault

 As a holdover of older laws, every divorce in Virginia has to center on some core dispute.
-This dispute can be as simple as a disagreement over finances, to as complicated as a cheating spouse.
-These disputes are known as “grounds for separation.”
+These disputes can be as simple as a disagreement over finances or as complicated as finding out that your spouse is cheating.

 For cases of adultery, or if one of the spouses commits a felony, there is no waiting period for a fault-based divorce.
 You may file for divorce as soon as you feel ready.
-For cruelty, or any of the other reasons listed, there is a one-year waiting period before either party can file for divorce.
+For cruelty or abandonment, there is usually a one-year waiting period before you can file for divorce.

 However, you may bypass this waiting period using the shortcut we mentioned earlier: the divorce from bed and board.

 In this case, you’ll be legally separated while you wait out this one-year timer.
 During this period, you can finalize all divorce proceedings and agreements, and simply sign the divorce papers on the final day to finish the matter.